ID

 • Management

-4. First-line antibiotics in male UTI (treat for 7 days)
+2. First-line Antibiotics in male UTI that is otherwise uncomplicated (treat for 7 days)